Virtual Assistant Tasks and Duties to Outsource

 What Virtual Assistants Don’t Do

-Over time a virtual assistant will learn your business, and some may have skills that enable them to contribute beyond admin tasks.
-Some have developed expertise in digital marketing tools and social media tools, for example.
+Over time, a virtual assistant will learn your business, and some may develop skills that enable them to contribute beyond administrative tasks.
+For example, some have developed expertise in digital marketing and social media tools.

 That said, virtual assistants are not ideal for specialized tasks that require expert training and deeper business experience.